Yanaka Historical Walking Tour in Tokyo's Old TownFeel the ordinary day of locals in the Tokyo's old town★★★★★

 Let's window into the whole different side of Tokyo with us!

-Feel the Shinto vibe as you cross a vibrant red arch in Nezu Shrine, a portal into another world.
+Feel the Shinto vibe as you cross a vibrant red arch in Nezu Shrine, a portal into another world

-After taking a stroll through Yanaka Cemetary, we'll head for Nezu shrine, one of the oldest shrines in Tokyo.
+After taking a stroll through Yanaka Cemetery, we'll head for Nezu shrine, one of the oldest shrines in Tokyo.
 You may recognize it, as it's a place famous for its tunnel of vermilion torii gates, also seen at Kyoto's Fushimi Inari shrine.
 While your guide shares Japanese cultural and historical tidbits, we'll take great photos in and around the tunnel.
 You can gain insight into how one can pray at shrines and how to behave at them.

 We'll stroll through a residential area where you can get a sense of real, local lifestyles.
 You can pop into small places like antique stores and sweets shops that line the streets.
 A great meal awaits you at a local restaurant that serves authentic Japanese food.
 Soak up the authentic lifestyle that contributes to the nostalgic atmosphere!